Good Morning and... Goodbye!: Production

 The cast included regular Meyer actress, Haji, who recalled:

 I did all my own costuming.
 I got up hours ahead of time to put those costumes together.
 I would just go out with a big bag and collect rose petals!
 I was late one morning for breakfast, and Russ -- he would sit at the head of the table -- he said, "Where were you?!"
 I shook the bag and said, "I was in the woods cutting down my costume!"
 I'd tape rose petals in my hair, on my breasts, and between my legs, and that would be my costume.
 I glued dead bugs on my cheeks and put green sticks and moss in my hair.

 Reception

 The New York Times reviewed a Meyer film for the first time.
-It said Meyer "makes his points to the point of redunancy."
+It said Meyer "makes his points to the point of redundancy."

 Roger Ebert later wrote that the film, along with Common Law Cabin, was "not among Meyer's best later work.
 The plots are too diffuse to maintain dramatic tension, the acting is indifferent, and there is an uncharacteristic amount of aimless dialogue.
 In retrospect, however, these films can be seen as Meyer's gradual disengagement from plot."

-The film was banned in Chicago but this ban was overruled.
+The ban of this film in Chicago was overruled.